open-feature/java-sdk/README.md

 ### Hooks:

-Hooks are a mechanism that allows for adding arbitrary behavior at well-defined points of the flag evaluation life-cycle.
+A hook is a mechanism that allows for adding arbitrary behavior at well-defined points of the flag evaluation life-cycle.
 Use cases include validating the resolved flag value, modifying or adding data to the evaluation context, logging, telemetry, and tracking.

 ```java
 public class MyHook implements Hook {